StackStorm/st2docs/docs/source/install/deb.rst

 Configure SSH and SUDO
 ~~~~~~~~~~~~~~~~~~~~~~
 To run local and remote shell actions, StackStorm uses a special system user (default ``stanley``).
-For remote linux actions, SSH is used.
+For remote Linux actions, SSH is used.
 It is advised to configure identity file based SSH access on all remote hosts.
 We also recommend configuring SSH access to localhost for running examples and testing.

 * Create StackStorm system user, enable passwordless sudo, and set up ssh access to "localhost" so that SSH-based action can be tried and tested locally.
 You will need elevated privileges to do this.